 Coffee to go for a spectacular view | Poughkeepsie

 Gay-owned and delicious: The coffee at The Crafted Kup in Poughkeepsie is one of the best coffees in town, if not in Dutchess County.
-We could meet Tanner Townsend, owner of The Crafted Kup, who gave us a little insight into his work, the snacks, and coffee and talked a little about LGBTQ+ life in Dutchess County.
+We had the opportunity to meet Tanner Townsend, owner of The Crafted Kup, who provided us with insight into his work, the snacks and coffee, and shared some thoughts about LGBTQ+ life in Dutchess County.
 For him, living here is not about going out or enjoying an active gay scene.
 New York City has plenty to offer to fill those needs.
 But when you want to enjoy nature and take a little break from the overwhelming energy of NYC, then Dutchess County is the perfect getaway or place to call home.
 One last coffee to go, and off we went to see the world’s longest elevated pedestrian bridge in Poughkeepsie, Walkway Over the Hudson.
 Next stop: American History!

 The Legacy of the Roosevelts

 You know us.
 We are eager to learn new things, especially when directly or indirectly connected to human rights and the LGBTQ+ community.
 During the preparations for our trip, we came across former US president Franklin D. Roosevelt and his wife, Eleanor.
-For everyone who doesn’t know President Franklin D. Roosevelt: he, also known by his initials FDR, was a member of the Democratic Party and the 32nd President of the United States of America from 1933 until 1945.
+For those who are unfamiliar with President Franklin D. Roosevelt, also known by his initials FDR, he was a member of the Democratic Party and the 32nd President of the United States of America from 1933 to 1945.
 The biggest challenges of his presidency were handling World War II and being diagnosed with poliomyelitis (at this time).
 Together with Abraham Lincoln and Georg Washington, FDR is one of the most influential and greatest US-American presidents.
 Since he was born in Dutchess County in Hyde Park, we had to visit some historic monuments, too.
 There, we also learned about another Roosevelt, who was at least equally important to history, but for human rights and the support of the LGBTQ+ community, Eleanor Roosevelt.

 Val-Kill – Eleanor Roosevelt National Historic Site